Jira is incredibly powerful, but it’s not the most intuitive tool.

 Communicating on issues within Jira

-Tracking bugs is just one part of the equation.
+Bug tracking in Jira is just one part of the equation.

 A good communication process between development team, project manager, and client is paramount to your success.